OVN-Kubernetes Network Topology¶

 Like we saw earlier in the architecture section there are two modes of deployment in OVN-Kubernetes:

-- default mode (centralized control plane architecture)
+- central mode (centralized control plane architecture) -- deprecated starting 1.2 release

-- interconnect mode (distributed control plane architecture)
+- interconnect mode (distributed control plane architecture) -- default mode

 Based on the mode, there are subtle differences in network topology running on each node in the cluster

-OVN-Kubernetes Network Topology - Default Mode¶
+OVN-Kubernetes Network Topology - Central Mode (DEPRECATED!!!)¶

 The centralized architecture in OVN-K looks like this today: